Emily Howard: Music style

 Howard uses a broad range of sonic colour, at times exploring the extremities of instrumental and vocal timbre.
 Architectural shape and narrative arc are important elements in her writing.
 The overlap between music, maths and computer science is reflected in some of the titles, for example Calculus of the Nervous System (2011) and the 2013 children's work Pi (a Pie?).
 Her interest in chess is also referenced in Chaos or Chess (2016), which borrows its title from a line written by poet Geoffrey Hill.
 Word-setting and word play are equally important features in Howard's oeuvre, such as the recent use of Ada Lovelace's text in the ‘But then, what are these numbers?’
 (2019).

 Personal

-Howard’s father used to play in the Liverpool Mozart Orchestra with Simon Rattle.
-The composer was British Junior Girls Chess Champion from 1990-1996.
+Howard's father used to play in the Liverpool Mozart Orchestra with Simon Rattle.
+The composer was British Junior Girls Chess Champion from 1990 to 1996.